amiaopensource/ffmpeg-artschool/scripts.md

 <img src="{{ site.baseurl }}/images/neonlines_procamp.jpg" width="80%">

 ## proreser
 Conforms any input file into a prores file, with an option to resize.
-Not terribly exciting, but good for normalizing files before making art.
+Not terribly exciting, but good for normalizing your files before making art.

 Usage: